 When you look back at the past, remember this: that we think something is true will always be the most powerful confirmation that it is.
 If you think something’s going to happen and then it does, that doesn’t usually feel like the law of averages.
 That usually feels like YOU HAVE SUPERPOWERS.

-And you do, momma.
+And you do, mama.
 You are amazing, and these old wives tales about pregnancy can widen your smile as easily as they broaden your outlook.

 Have an old wives tale I missed?
 Comment below!
 I would love love love to hear them!